 3. Future Broadband

 Aussie Broadband are my typical top recommendation for their proven track record for quality of service and high quality support.
 They tend to be slightly more expensive than some other providers, but they back it up with excellent overall performance, reliability and customer service.
 Superloop and Future Broadband are strong second choices and are direct competitors to Aussie Broadband, and offer an all round good experience, with attractive pricing.
-Exetel Business also deserve an honorable mention for their awesome value unlimited 25/5 and 50/20 plans, but you do require an ABN to take advantage of these offers.
+Exetel also deserve a mention for their awesome value unlimited 50/20 plans and $10 a month unlimited voice service, at the expense of slightly reduced evening speeds compared to my other recommendations, and only average support capabilities.

 Whilst there are many great providers out there, there are some that I recommend avoiding.
-These companies tend to suffer from high congestion, poor customer service, restrictive policies on modems and network equipment, unfriendly contract lengths or poor pricing.
+These companies tend to suffer from high congestion, poor customer service, restrictive hardware policies on modems and network equipment (essentially forcing customers to use their supplied modem), unfriendly contract lengths or poor pricing.
 These include:

 3. Southern Phone

-As far as plans that I recommend, these are some that are popular choices:
+As far as plans that I recommend, these are some that are popular choices (valid at the time of writing):

-Aussie Broadband BYO Plan – Standard Plus NBN 50/20, Unlimited Data – $79 per month
+Aussie Broadband – Standard Plus NBN 50/20, Unlimited Data – $79 per month

 Superloop NBN – Standard Plus NBN 50/20, Unlimited Data – $75 per month